Reds vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 - When it comes to the over/under, the Reds and their opponents are 5-5-0 in their last 10 games.

-- The Reds have put together a 3-4-0 record against the runline over their previous 10 games (oddsmakers set runlines in seven of those games).
+- The Reds' record against the spread is 2-4-0 over their previous 10 contests (oddsmakers set spreads in six of those games).

 Reds Betting Records & Stats

-- The Reds have come away with 21 wins in the 48 contests they have been listed as the underdogs in this season.
+- The Reds have been underdogs in 49 games this season and have come away with the win 21 times (42.9%) in those contests.

-- Cincinnati is 4-8 this season when entering a game as the underdog by +155 or more on the moneyline.
+- Cincinnati has a record of 7-11 in games where oddsmakers have it as underdogs of at least +140 on the moneyline.

-- The moneyline set for this matchup implies the Reds have a 39.2% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Reds have a 41.7% chance of walking away with the win.

-- Cincinnati and its opponents have hit the over in 35 of its 63 games with a total this season.
+- Cincinnati and its opponents have gone over the total this season in 36 of its 64 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!